feltcute/ModdingDocsMGD/Doc/Reference/Asset/ImageLayers.rst

   * - ``"1.5"``
     - The amount of seconds passed before the animation moves to the next frame in the list.

-After this is a list of the images you want it to swap to which must be aquired manually and cant be called from the lists in the monster file.
+After this is a list of the images you want it to swap to which must be acquired manually and can't be called from the lists in the monster file.

 To end an animation, you need to call a blank use of the function: